 If you are a business owner and use the WordPress website to communicate with your customers, it is vital for you to promote it in the search engines.
 Search engine optimization includes a lot of important steps.
 One of them is building a good robots.txt file.

 What do you need this file for?
 What is its role?
 Where is it located on your WordPress website?
 What are the ways to create it?

 What is a robots txt file?

-When you build the new website, search engines like that of Google, Bing etc use the special bots to scan it.
+When you build a new website, search engines like Google, Bing, etc. use special bots to scan it.
 After that, it creates a detailed map of all its pages.
 It helps them to detect which pages to show when someone enters the search request using the relevant keywords.

 The problem is that modern websites contain many other elements besides pages.
 For example, WordPress allows you to install plugins that often have their own directories.
 It is not a good idea to show them on the search results page, because these folders contain sensitive content, which might be a big security risk for the site.